unicornlaunching/SIP-031x/sip_031_proposal_analysis.md

 SIPs (Stacks Improvement Proposals) are described as:
 > "formal documents that describe the design, implementation, and governance of the Stacks 2.0 blockchain"

-> "The SIP process allows for a transparent way to propose and ratify new ideas.
-Even the SIP process itself is described in one; namely, SIP000"
+The SIP process allows for transparent proposal and ratification of new ideas, with the SIP process itself described in SIP000.

 ### Technical Standards

 #### Smart Contract Language
-Clarity is identified as:
-> "the smart contract language on Stacks"

-The print function in Clarity is used to:
-> "encode a nice message on the blockchain until the end of time" and is used throughout the Clarity book to "show intermediary values"

-#### Account Management
-The stx-account function allows querying of an STX account, returning:
-> "the current amount of unlocked STX, the current amount of locked STX, and the unlock height for any locked STX, all denominated in microstacks"
+Clarity is the smart contract language on Stacks, with the print function used to encode messages on the blockchain and show intermediary values.

 #### Token Standards

 **Non-Fungible Tokens (NFTs)**
-SIP-009 defines Non-Fungible Tokens (NFTs) on Stacks, highlighting that:
-> "NFTs short for non-fungible tokens are digital assets with unique identifiers"
+SIP-009 defines Non-Fungible Tokens (NFTs) on Stacks as digital assets with unique identifiers.

-The specification for metadata is to be covered in a future SIP.

 **Fungible Tokens (FTs)**
-SIP-010 defines Fungible Tokens (FTs), with the source noting:
+SIP-010 defines Fungible Tokens (FTs), with the updated proposal specifically mentioning support for **centralized exchange listings for SIP-010 tokens**.
-> "Fungible tokens came after for Stacks.
-Indicative of the numbering, NFTs were"

 ### Proposed Enhancements

-#### Trust Lines
-Trust Lines (SIP-XXX) are proposed as a:
-> "non-consensus breaking mechanism to facilitate flexible and trust-based token management within the Stacks ecosystem"

-Its activation requires:
-- The Clarity library to be "developed and publicly available"
-- "At least three dApps or applications on the Stacks blockchain have integrated and actively utilize the Trust Line functionality"
-- "Documentation and tutorials for using the Trust Lines library are readily available for developers"

 #### Bitcoin Name Service (BNS)
-The BNS (Bitcoin Name Service) proposal aims to:
-> "enhance the current BNS zonefile configuration by integrating additional fields that provide a more comprehensive and versatile approach to defining digital identity on the blockchain"
+The BNS proposal aims to enhance the current BNS zonefile configuration by integrating additional fields for more comprehensive digital identity on the blockchain.

-**dant** suggested standardizing new fields like "pfp" (profile picture) and "social", while **eriq** noted that:
-> "the format proposed by @dantrevino is perfect for the goal we are aiming to achieve"

 ---

-## Philosophical Framework

-### Bitcoin Power Projection Theory

-#### Author Background
-Jason Lowery (the author of "lowery-jplowery-sm-sdm-2023-thesis.pdf") emphasizes his role as a:
-> "US Space Force officer and US National Defense Fellow at MIT," whose "job is to keep an ear to the ground and an eye out for emerging power projection technologies"

-#### Bitcoin's Unique Position
-He argues that Bitcoin:
-> "deserves to be treated as something wholly different than so-called "blockchain" or "cryptocurrency" technology" because "Bitcoin is both physically and systemically different than other "cryptocurrency" protocols and is therefore inappropriate to categorize as the same type of technology despite having similar semantic descriptions"

-#### Thesis Overview
-Lowery states:
-> "This thesis explores the significance of Bitcoin's proof-of-work protocol from a broader perspective of computer theory"

-He defines his work as a:
-> "novel theory called Power Projection Theory", where "physical power (a.k.a. watts) serves many useful functions in nature and society.
-One of the most useful yet underappreciated functions of physical power in nature is providing living creatures with a basis for settling their disputes, managing their resources, and establishing a pecking order in a zero-trust, egalitarian, and permissionless way"

-#### Softwar Concept
-On "softwar", Lowery hypothesizes:
-> "the emergence of technologies like Bitcoin could indicate that this war has already started, but nobody recognizes it because they don't understand digital-age power projection"

-He continues:
-> "humanity is going to become so tired of being systemically exploited at unprecedented scales through their computer networks by an elite, tyrannically, and technocratic ruling class, that they are going to invent a new form of electro-cyber warfare and use it to fight for zero-trust and permissionless access to cyberspace and its associated resources (namely bits of information)"

-#### Bitcoin as Cyber Defense
-He quotes Michael Saylor who described Bitcoin as:
-> "a swarm of cyber hornets serving the goddess of wisdom, feeding on the fire of truth, exponentially growing ever smarter, faster, and stronger behind a wall of encrypted energy"

-### Computational Efficiency vs Strategic Value

-Lowery discusses "computational inefficiency" as a feature:
-> "Rarely do engineers discuss the strategic value of endeavoring to biggest, slowest, and most energy intensive computers with smaller and more physically restricted state spaces that have extremely difficult-to-change state mechanisms"

-He notes that:
-> "Bitcoin enthusiasts have emerged as iconoclasts who are not only unapologetic about the Bitcoin computing network's superfluous energy usage, they also celebrate how computationally difficult it is to run the Bitcoin network"

-#### Energy Usage Defense
-He makes a provocative assertion:
-> "rejecting proof-of-work because it ostensibly uses too much energy is functionally the same argument that pacifists use to condemn warfare"

-#### Fundamental Purpose
-Lowery concludes that:
-> "Bitcoin is fundamentally about Balance-of-Power, not Money"

-He suggests that Bitcoin:
-> "changes the dynamics of physical power projection and takes control over a precious resource (bits of information) out of the hands of people with imaginary power who cannot be trusted"

-#### Human Antlers Analogy
-He proposes that:
-> "proof-of-work protocols like Bitcoin could function like human antlers," enabling humans to "establish intraspecies dominance hierarchies and determine the right balance of power using non-lethal (i.e. electric) physical power rather than lethal (i.e. kinetic) physical power, but still retain the complex emergent benefits of physical-power-based resource control structures"

-#### Economic Philosophy
-He quotes Henry Ford saying:
-> "If you need a machine and don't buy it, then you will ultimately find that you have paid for it and don't have it"

 ---

 ## Current Status

+SIP-031 remains in a draft state with the updated version (SIP031-UPDATE.MD) incorporating community feedback and providing more detailed specifications.
+The proposal includes enhanced transparency measures, a potential token burn mechanism, and more specific allocation details while maintaining the core structure of creating a Stacks Endowment and new operational entity.

+**Key Outstanding Items:**
+- Appointments Committee composition (marked as "OPEN ITEM")
+- Initial keyholder selection (marked as "OPEN ITEM")
+- Voting timeline establishment
+- Community feedback integration

-SIP-031 remains in a draft state, undergoing community discussion and feedback before proceeding to committee placements and a formal voting period.
+The proposal continues to undergo community discussion and feedback before proceeding to committee placements and a formal voting period.